 If you visit Cape Breton in the summer, come to a Ceilidh Concert hosted by Paul in Ingonish!

-The fun starts at 8:15 every Saturday night until Sept 3rd at the St John’s Parish Hall
+The fun starts at 8:15 every Saturday night (mid-July through August) at the St John’s Parish Hall

 What’s a Ceilidh?

 A Ceilidh is a gathering where there is music and often dancing too.
 On Saturday nights in Ingonish Paul runs a ceilidh series with musicians from around Cape Breton.
 Each evening features guest musicians and Paul and Sarah often play as well.

 Sarah and Paul are both fiddle players and regularly play in sessions and concerts around the island.
 Cape Breton has a style of celtic music, a mix of Scottish, Irish, Acadian and more that is unique to the island.

 Paul has a huge website with great resources for musicians.
 You can, of course, buy cds and books, but there are links to free music notation, sound files, articles and more.
 Paul has published a series of books that are very useful to players in the Cape Breton style fiddle tradition.
 Piper, piano players, guitar players and players of any melody instrument who are interested in Celtic music will find this site of interest.